bobjacobsen/csc-exercises/CSC/index.md

 source setup
 ```

-Finally, tell us who makes up your team, so we can find you later with updates:
+Finally, tell us who makes up your team, so we can find you later with updates (only needed once):
 ```
 ./csc_log team "One Student Name" "Other Student Name"
 ```